jstemmer/workspace-tools-for-i3/README.md

 Flags:
   * `--all`
   * `--except <workspaces>`
+  * `-n`

-Where `workspaces` is a comma-separated list of workspace numbers.
+Where `<workspaces>` is a comma-separated list of workspace numbers.

+Use the dry-run flag `-n` to only print which workspaces will be moved without actually moving them.

 ### Examples